eecs130/spring2019/docs/html_reference/form_tags.md

 ---
 layout: default
-title: Form Tags
+title: 8.
+Form Tags
-nav_order: 9
+nav_order: 8
 parent: HTML Resources
 ---

-# HTML: Forms
+# Form Tags
 Forms are use to gather information from a user, and typically post user information to a server that is expecting it.
 We will cover this in more detail when we get to our HTTP / REST unit.

 <iframe src="//codepen.io/vanwars/embed/QEdPvL/?theme-id=18654&default-tab=html,result" allowfullscreen="true" class="codepen-frame"></iframe>